the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 that contains that element with the correct value would be passed to the underlying handler stub, and result in a "payload accepted" message.

-Note that we use the `gpii.schema.kettle.validator.body` grade to keep our schema simple.
-If we were to use the base `gpii.schema.kettle.validator` grade, our schema might look like:
+Note that we use the `fluid.schema.kettle.validator.body` grade to keep our schema simple.
+If we were to use the base `fluid.schema.kettle.validator` grade, our schema might look like:

 ```json5
 {